SQream/sqream_docs/connecting_to_sqream/client_drivers/jdbc/index.rst

    * - ``<fetchSize>``
      - Optional
      - ``true``
-     - Enables on-demand loading, and defines double buffer size for result.
+     - Enables on-demand loading, and defines double buffer size for the result.
 The ``fetchSize`` parameter is rounded according to chunk size.
 For example, ``fetchSize=1`` loads one row and is rounded to one chunk.
-If the fetchSize is 100,600, a chunk size of 100,000 loads, and is rounded to, two chunks.
+If the ``fetchSize`` is 100,600, a chunk size of 100,000 loads, and is rounded to, two chunks.
    * - ``<insertBuffer>``
      - Optional
      - ``true``